smart-chain-fr/tzip18/README.md

 ## Summary

 TZIP-018 proposes a set of mechanisms for defining upgradeable contracts with fixed address.
 We describe how to define administrator-forced upgrades about the logic and user-defined upgrades about the data.

+We present here a POC as an upgrade of a FA12 coin to a FA2 coin, with metadata update and an increase of precision x1000 in the decimals while remaining the same supply.

 ## Motivation